Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 1887 - Henry H. Culver decided to open a Chautauqua camp similar to the one operated by the Methodist Church in New York State.

-He built a three story hotel, tabernacle of 5,400 square feet [where the Main Barracks sits today], and several cottages and there was also tenting place.
+He built a three story hotel, tabernacle of 5,400 square feet [where the Main Barracks sat], and several cottages and there was also tenting place.

-1889 - APr.
+1889 - Apr.
 25 - The tabernacle to be constructed by Mr. Culver at Lake Maxinkuckee this summer will cost about $3,000.
-The contract has been let to Plymout parties, and when completed it will be utulized by Dr. Talmage, and the two Sams, SMall and Jones, the latter having been engaged for several weeks.
-It is theintention of Mr. Culver, if possible to make the lake more popular than ever as a summer resort. - Argos Relfector
+The contract has been let to Plymouth parties, and when completed it will be utulized by Dr. Talmage, and the two Sams, Small and Jones, the latter having been engaged for several weeks.
+It is the intention of Mr. Culver, if possible to make the lake more popular than ever as a summer resort. - Argos Relfector

 In July 1889 it was directed by Ben Deering and attracted more than 20,000 visitors and opened for business in the summer of 1889.